quandl/quandl-excel-windows/README.md

 For a list of excel exceptions and how to debug them please see: [Errors](./ERRORS.md)

-### The VSTO Add-in and or UDF excel plugin is listed but not displaying/activating

-Excel seems to a have a bug where even when you close all its windows it can leave the main process running in the background.
-This seems to be for quick preview reasons (when you click an excel file in explorer).
-When this happens excel unloads all its add-ins to save memory.
-However this also means that it won't reload them until next time its started properly.
-To reload the add-in you must forcibly close any remaing excel instances from the task manager `details` tab.

 ### My UDF function was running along great but then appears to have stopped updating

 This could be a number of things but generally means that our implementation has run into one of the following problems: